succinctlabs/op-succinct/book/fault_proofs/testing.md

   Drives the proposer through game creation, resolution, and bond claims, then asserts that the cached anchor game remains in the cache after the bond claim.

-#### Game Type Transition

-- `test_game_type_transition_while_proposer_running()`: Starts the proposer service with the current game type set to legacy.
-It seeds a legacy game, then updates the respected game type to `TEST_GAME_TYPE` while the proposer remains active.
-Verifies that the proposer correctly ignores the existing legacy game and begins producing new games of type `TEST_GAME_TYPE`.

 #### Game Chain Validation Scenarios

 These tests focus on anchor selection, parent validation, and handling of invalid chains: